transloadit/uppy/website/src/docs/webcam.md

 ### `mobileNativeCamera`

-Replaces Uppy’s custom camera UI on mobile with the native device UI, accessed via two buttons: “Take Picture” and “Record Video”.
-Defaults to `false`.
+Replaces Uppy’s custom camera UI on mobile with “Take Picture” and/or “Record Video” buttons that open native device UI for pictures / video (`Function: boolean` || `boolean`, default: `isMobile()`).

+Set to a boolean to forcefully enable / disable this feature, or a function that checks for mobile device and returns a boolean — by default we use  [`is-mobile`](https://github.com/juliangruber/is-mobile) package.

 ### `locale: {}`